lunduniversity/scalades/benchmark/README.md

 ```

 You can see a flame graph below of the above execution using Scala natives super fast garbage collector commix.
-Download [this svg](https://github.com/lunduniversity/scalades/raw/main/benchmark/scala-native/kernel-GC-commix.svg) to your local machine and open it in your browser to enable interactive zooming.
+Download [this svg](https://github.com/lunduniversity/scalades/blob/main/benchmark/scala-native/kernel-GC-commix.svg) to your local machine by clicking on the *Raw* button, saving it, and then open it in your local browser to enable interactive zooming.
 <img src="./scala-native/kernel-GC-commix.svg">

-The corresponding flame graph with no garbage collection is [available here](https://github.com/lunduniversity/scalades/raw/main/benchmark/scala-native/kernel-GC-none.svg) (`GC.none` in `build.sbt` employ a dummy GC where memory is allocated until out of memory)
+The corresponding flame graph with no garbage collection is [available here](https://github.com/lunduniversity/scalades/blob/main/benchmark/scala-native/kernel-GC-none.svg) (`GC.none` in `build.sbt` employ a dummy GC where memory is allocated until out of memory)

 ## Credit